vonmillhausen/sf2000/README.md

 Another thing to note: some themes might come with an updated boot logo.
 If that logo is provided as [a `bisrv.asd` file](#firmwarebios-bisrvasd) in the `bios` folder, this is actually a modified _firmware_ for the device, which happens to contain the new logo.
 If you decide to replace your existing `bisrv.asd` file, you might want to make sure that the theme's firmware version matches the firmware version already on your device.
 Generally, it's probably safer just to [update your own firmware's boot logo](https://vonmillhausen.github.io/sf2000/tools/bootLogoChanger.htm) with an image file.

 ### How do I change the four shortcuts/games listed on each system's main menu page?
+Recent versions of [Tadpole](https://github.com/EricGoldsteinNz/tadpole) by `.ericgoldstein` and `jasongrieves_02643` have support for changing the shortcuts if you're looking for an automated way to do things.
+There's also a separate web-based tool from `Zerter#4954` which lets you edit these icons, [you can find it here](https://zerter555.github.io/sf2000-collection/mainMenuIcoEditor.html).

-Answer: with a fair bit of work!
-The _images_ for the shortcuts are baked into each system's main menu background image - check out the ["Images (Used)"](#images-used) section below, and use your browser's search feature to search for `main menu background`, and you'll see what I mean. `Zerter#4954` has created a tool for theme makers which lets you more easily edit these icons, [which you can find here](https://zerter555.github.io/sf2000-collection/mainMenuIcoEditor.html).
-The _text_ under each shortcut is stored in a separate image - in the `05.22` firmware, the files are `gkavc.ers` if the device's language is set to Chinese, or `gakne.ctp` for all other languages (again, check the details in the ["Images (Used)"](#images-used) section below).
+Alternatively, you can do it manually with a fair bit of work.
+The _images_ for the shortcuts are baked into each system's main menu background image - check out the ["Images (Used)"](#images-used) section below, and use your browser's search feature to search for `main menu background`, and you'll see what I mean.
+The _text_ under each shortcut is stored in a separate image - in firmware version 1.5 onwards, the files are `gkavc.ers` if the device's language is set to Chinese, or `gakne.ctp` for all other languages (again, check the details in the ["Images (Used)"](#images-used) section below).
 Finally, the actual roms that are launched for each shortcut are stored in the `xfgle.hgp` file, which is plain text - you can learn more about it in the ["ROM Lists"](#rom-lists) section below.

-Recent versions of [Tadpole](https://github.com/EricGoldsteinNz/tadpole) by `.ericgoldstein` and `jasongrieves_02643` have support for changing the shortcuts if you're looking for a more automated way to do things.

 ### SNES games run really slowly... what's wrong?
-There's a bug in all stock firmware versions later than the original mid-March firmware which often causes SNES games to run really slowly on first launch (and their sound is slow and lower pitch too); this only impacts SNES. `bnister` discovered that this appears to be related to a firmware bug, in which certain settings (audio rate and clock speed) for the SNES emulator are set _after_ Retroarch has been initialised, causing Retroarch to get confused and run at half rate. `Dteyn` has created a web-based tool which will patch your BIOS with a workaround to correct the issue - [you can find their tool here](https://dteyn.github.io/sf2000/tools/snesEmulatorFix.htm).
+There's a bug in all stock firmware versions prior to 1.71 which often causes SNES games to run really slowly on first launch (and their sound is slow and lower pitch too); this only impacts SNES. `bnister` discovered that this appears to be related to a firmware bug, in which certain settings (audio rate and clock speed) for the SNES emulator are set _after_ Retroarch has been initialised, causing Retroarch to get confused and run at half rate.
+This bug was fixed in firmware 1.71, so you can [upgrade to that firmware version](#firmwarebios-bisrvasd) to fix things.
+If you don't want to upgrade to 1.71, there are two other ways to fix or work-around the issue:

+  * `Dteyn` has created a web-based tool which will patch your BIOS with a workaround to correct the issue - [you can find their tool here](https://dteyn.github.io/sf2000/tools/snesEmulatorFix.htm).
-Alternatively, if you don't want to patch your BIOS then you can work around the issue by launching the game, then quitting back to the game selection menu via `START + SELECT`, and then immediately re-launching the game again.
-Note however that the stock firmwares do also struggle a bit with SNES emulation in general, so any additional slowdown after the second launch is just what you get.
+  * Quitting back to the game selection menu via `START + SELECT`, and then immediately re-launching the game again will get the game to run at full speed the second time around; this would need to be done at least once every time you power on the SF2000.

+Note however that the stock firmware does also struggle a bit with SNES emulation in general, so any slowdown or poor SNES performance you see after addressing the bug is just what you get.

 ### Help!
 My SF2000 won't turn on, or is stuck at a black screen!
 The three most likely causes for this are: